LiamYoungRWO/JS-Fresher/README.md

 ## Quick Run Through Repo for JavaScript

-# JavaScript Basics for Beginners
+# JavaScript Basics Frosher and Forgetter Fresher

-This repo contains notes, code snippets, and exercises from the [JavaScript Basics for Beginners](https://www.udemy.com/course/javascript-basics-for-beginners/) course on.
-The course is designed to introduce the fundamentals of JavaScript through a hands-on approach, covering everything from basic concepts to more advanced topics.
+This repo contains notes, code snippets, and quick freshercises designed to reinforce fundamentals of JavaScript with a hands-on approach, covering basic concepts to more advanced topics.

-## Course Overview
+## Overview

-The course is structured into several sections, each focusing on different aspects of JavaScript.
-Below is an overview of what each section covers, along with my personal notes and highlights.
+The repo is structured into several sections, each focusing on different aspects of JavaScript.
+Below is an overview of what each section covers, along with notes and highlights.

 ### Section 1: Getting Started